 When starting with Kerberos you might ask yourself, how should I deploy these so called, Kerberos agents?
 Well, there are different options.
 You can install a Kerberos agent on a Raspberry Pi, VM, Server or even in a Kubernetes cluster.
 So what should you do, and when?
 Let's have a closer look at the different options.

 The first thing you need to consider is the environment, in which you want to deploy your Kerberos agents.
-Is it inside your house, your company or a public place?
+Is it inside your house, your company or at a public place?
 Another important factor is the number of surveillance cameras you would like to monitor, and if you have any high availability requirements.

 If you have a limited number of surveillance cameras you would like to monitor, and don't have any high availability requirements, the Kerberos Open Source agent is a good choice.
 For example, you can install the Kerberos Open Source agent on a Raspberry Pi, by using KiOS, Raspbian OS or compile it from source.

 On below architecture, a couple of Kerberos agents are installed on-premise (inside the local network).
 A Kerberos agent is installed for each surveillance camera, and each Kerberos agent runs on a seperate host (Raspberry Pi, VM, etc).
 The web interface of the Kerberos agents can be reached from the internal network, but cannot be accessed from the cloud.

 Another option to install the Kerberos Open Source agent is to use Docker.
 Instead of having seperate hosts for each Kerberos agent, you will have a single host (Docker host) with multiple Docker containers.
 A Docker container is deployed for each surveillance camera, which contains the software to run the Kerberos agent.